Cyclone Kelvin: Meteorological history

 About twelve hours later, the JTWC assessed the storm as having attained one-minute sustained winds of 65 km/h (40 mph); hence, the agency upgraded it to Tropical Storm 10S at 8:00 pm AWST.
 The cyclone continued to slowly strengthen, and was upgraded to a category 1 tropical cyclone by the BoM at 2:00 pm AWST on the following day, whereupon it was named Kelvin.
 Tropical Cyclone Kelvin's movement speed slowed considerably at this stage, and it proceeded to turn sharply to the east.
 Aided by favorable environmental conditions, the system began to rapidly strengthen as it approached the north coast of Western Australia.
 This intensification, fueled by a strong Rossby wave, continued until landfall.

 Kelvin ultimately made landfall near Anna Plains Station along Eighty Mile Beach at 8:00 am AWST on 18 February as a category 3 severe tropical cyclone on the Australian scale, with 10-minute sustained winds of 150 km/h (90 mph), and a minimum central barometric pressure of 955 hPa (28.20 inHg).
 The JTWC assessed the system as a high-end category 1 hurricane-equivalent cyclone on the Saffir–Simpson scale, with one-minute sustained winds of 150 km/h (90 mph).
 After making landfall, Tropical Cyclone Kelvin turned to the south-southeast, and tracked inland over the Kimberley region of Western Australia.
 Despite losing the ocean as its primary source of energy, the cyclone was slow to weaken; this was partially due to the flat nature of the terrain and possibly a result of the brown ocean effect as well.

 The system was downgraded to tropical low intensity by the BoM at 2:00 pm AWST on 19 February, after approximately 30 hours over the flat desert terrain of Western Australia.
 Gale-force winds did persist in the southeastern quadrant, however.
 The remnant low was last noted by the BoM at 2:00 pm AWST on 21 February as it was drifting over the Outback.
 Unlike the BoM, the JTWC maintained the system's classification as a tropical storm for another 36 hours after this, only declaring Kelvin dissipated at 2:00 am AWST on 21 February.
-The remnant moisture of the system continued to track south-southeastwards across the Nullarbor Plains on 22 February, and then emerged over the Great Australian Bight shortly afterward.
+The remnant moisture of the system continued to track south-southeastwards across the Nullarbor Plain on 22 February, and then emerged over the Great Australian Bight shortly afterward.